thinkful-ei-emu/Nicholas-Andrew-Petful-Server/README.md

 ## How to get pets

-make request to /api/pets/cats for cats and /api/pets/dogs for dogs
+/api/pets/cats for cats <br />
+/api/pets/dogs for dogs <br />
+/api/tickets for list of current adopters